 If you answered yes, chances are you’ve experienced vertigo.

 It’s not a pleasant sensation, and definitely one we empathise with.
 If you do suffer with vertigo, you’ve likely also tried a bunch of different potential remedies to put a stop to the dizziness.

 Can a physio help with vertigo?
 Short answer: yes.
 Long answer: read on.

-Vertigo is a type of dizziness which gives you a feeling of disorientation or a feeling that the room is spinning.
-Vertigo is often a result of an inner ear problem and is the false sensation of movement, tilting, spinning or swaying.
-Normally the brain skillfully combines messages received from the balance control areas in each of your ears.
-But if one side is causing you problems then these messages can get distorted and possibly cause vertigo or dizziness.
+Vertigo is a type of dizziness which gives you a feeling of disorientation or that the room is spinning.
+It’s often the result of an inner ear problem, and is actually the false sensation of movement.
+You may feel like you’re tilting, spinning, or swaying, but that’s actually not the case.

 - Spinning or swaying sensations

 How physio can help with vertigo

 Vestibular physiotherapy is a specialised field that requires an individualised approach.